ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 }
 ```

-The interface is generified in order to allow implementations whose purpose differs according to the context.
+The interface is generic to allow implementations whose purpose differs according to the context.

 Now it's necessary to update the enum to make it accept any implementation of the `AssetClassVisitor`.